What is data validation? Why, when, and how to use it

 When is data validation performed?

-Data validation is typically performed at two stages: before the ETL process in data warehousing and after the information is collected.
+One key aspect of data validation best practices is to perform validation checks at two stages: before the ETL process in data warehousing and after the data has been collected and loaded.

-After data is collected, data validation is performed to identify and resolve any issues with the data.
-This allows analysts to get more accurate insights into the data, leading to more informed decision making.
+After the data has been collected, data validation is performed to identify and resolve any issues that might have occurred during the collection process.
+This allows analysts to get more accurate insights from the data, leading to more informed decision making.
 Common validation checks include uniqueness checks, range checks, and logical checks.

-By performing data validation before ETL and after data collection, businesses can ensure that their data is clean and accurate, leading to better insights and decision making.
+By performing data validation before ETL as well as after data collection, businesses can ensure that their data is clean and accurate, leading to better insights and decision making.

-Here are some of the most common types of data validation checks:
+Here are some of the most common data validation examples:

 Data type check